Kannxnravi/Automate-detection-of-different-emotions-from-textual-comments-and-feedback/README.md

  Metrices & Evaluation:
  ---
-    - It consists in splitting the traing set randomly into equal-length sets.
+   - It consists in splitting the training set randomly into equal-length sets.

 Stages In Classification: